 This was a case of negligent construction, as a construction company left a curb in a dangerous condition, which caused our client to fall while walking to her car.
 Our client suffered broken ribs, broken leg, and broken wrist.
 The initial settlement was a meager $40,000.
 We were able to investigate the incident and show our client’s major injures and ongoing treatment – garnering a final settlement of $650,000 in 2022.

-$75,000 – Torn Meniscus – Slip and Fall on Hazardous Condition at Gas Station in GA
+$75,000 – Slip and Fall Settlement with Surgery – Torn Meniscus from Slip and Fall on Hazardous Condition at Gas Station in GA

 Client exited her truck at a gas station in Powder Springs, GA.
 Client sustained a torn meniscus that required surgery.
 Georgia law requires that parking lot owners put down salt, sand, gravel or take some measure to improve the footing where they should expect invitees to step while putting gas in their vehicles.
 As a result, what our client thought and reasonably expected to be solid concrete was actually ice, causing her to slip and fall, and severely injure her left knee.
 The Atlanta Slip & Fall Lawyers at The Kalka Law Group were able to settle her personal injury slip and fall case in the amount of $75,000.

-$250,000 – Slip and Fall and Large Grocery Store – Client Suffered Torn Meniscus in Georgia
+$250,000 – Slip and Fall Settlement with Surgery at Large Grocery Store – Client Suffered Torn Meniscus in Georgia

 Client was walking down the grocery store aisle when she slipped on liquid and suffered a torn meniscus.
 The Kalka Law Group was able to obtain video footage of the incident and identify the liquid she slipped on.
 We were able to recover a $250,000 settlement for our client.